How to Create PDF Files with Text and Images in Python

 Similarly, multiple PDF pages can be added to a PDF file with ease.

 IronPDF provides additional features for fine-tuning the placement and styling of text and images within the PDF using an external CSS/JavaScript file.
-The base path can be send as an optional argument to RenderHtmlAsPdf method as demonstrated in the following code:
+The base path can be sent as an optional argument to the RenderHtmlAsPdf method as demonstrated in the following code:

 # Advanced Example with HTML Assets